y2q-actionman/cl-annot-revisit/README.md

 ## *infinite* annotation

-If the infix parameter of `#@` is omitted, this macro tries to collect as many forms as possible until `)` appears or reached to EOF.
+If the infix parameter of `#@` is omitted, this macro attempts to collect as many forms as possible until `)` appears or reached to EOF.
 Collected forms are expanded like `@` syntax.

 The following example is evaluated to `T`: